graphile/crystal/NEW_EXECUTOR.md

 NEXT UP:

+- Fix all instances of GraphQLError so the errors come out right (particularly connections-blankcursor.test.graphql)
+- Introspection:
   - Strip @defer/@stream from introspection before handing to GraphQL.js
+  - Extract list of variables used, shallow-compare variables to use for cache
 - Side effect plans

 - polymorphicDeduplicateSteps: need to delete the LayerPlans that aren't needed